corefan/xenko-docs/manual/input/gamepads.md

 [GetGamePadByIndex(index)](xref:SiliconStudio.Xenko.Input.InputManager.GetGamePadByIndex\(System.Int32\)), where _index (Integer)_ is the index of the gamepad you want to check.

 > [!WARNING]
-> The value returned by @'SiliconStudio.Xenko.Input.IGamePadDevice.State' is the state of the gamepad at the **current** update.
+> The value returned by [IGamePadDevice.State](xref:SiliconStudio.Xenko.Input.IGamePadDevice.State) is the state of the gamepad at the **current** update.
 You can't reuse this value for the next updates.
 You have to query it again in every update.

 To get trigger and thumbstick positions, use these [GamePadState](xref:SiliconStudio.Xenko.Input.GamePadState) fields: